Your trusted source for investing success since 2007. Renowned for our market outlook reports and investing guides.

 Using a broker

-Deciding between a brokered and nonbrokered private placement is also an important step for companies.
-That said, the two are for the most part identical except for one major difference — the latter involves a company selling securities directly to investors instead of hiring a broker to do so.
+Deciding between a brokered and non-brokered private placement is also an important step for companies.
+That said, the two are for the most part identical except for one major difference — the second involves a company selling securities directly to investors instead of hiring a broker to do so.

 There are numerous reasons a company might opt not to go with a broker.
 For one, eliminating a broker saves time and money.
-Companies that use nonbrokered private placements also face fewer regulations.
-Case in point: nonbrokered private placements do not require companies to register securities with the US Securities and Exchange Commission.
+Companies that use non-brokered private placements also face fewer regulations.
+Case in point — they don't require companies to register securities with the US Securities and Exchange Commission.

-Finally, there’s the chance that opting for a nonbrokered private placement could reflect negatively on the company involved, making it appear as if it has been unable to secure a broker willing to sell its securities.
+Finally, there’s the chance that opting for a non-brokered private placement could reflect negatively on the company involved, making it appear as if it has been unable to secure a broker to sell its securities.

 What is a bought-deal private placement?

-In terms of the specific types of private placements a company may undertake, bought-deal private placements are one variety.
+Bought-deal private placements are one variety of private placement a company can undertake.
 They take place when an investment bank commits to purchasing all the securities being issued by a company (the issuer).

-This type of private placement can be a popular option for companies as it eliminates the risk of not selling all the securities up for offer; that of course means the issuer will raise the funds it needs, which is generally good news for investors.
-At the same time, engaging in bought-deal private placements typically means companies will receive the bare minimum of funds, as buyers will typically receive a lower price if they purchase all securities at once.
+This type of private placement can be a popular option for companies as it eliminates the risk of not selling all the securities that are up for offer, and it means the issuer will immediately raise the funds it needs, which is generally good news for investors.
+At the same time, engaging in bought-deal private placements typically means companies will receive the bare minimum of funds, as buyers will usually receive a lower price if they buy all securities at once.

-While those circumstances can certainly offer benefits to investment banks, they can also lead to more risk — investment banks may not be able to sell all the securities they purchase, for example.
-There’s also the chance that the securities may decrease in value after the investment bank purchases them.
-That is why buyers typically negotiate a discount.
+Those circumstances can benefit investment banks, but can also lead to more risk — investment banks may not be able to sell all the securities they purchase, for example.
+There’s also the chance that the securities may decrease in value after the investment bank purchases them, which is why buyers typically negotiate a discount.

 “Waiting until the issuer’s earnings announcements and the filing of the Forms 10-K or 10-Q will also make it easier for the underwriters to conduct due diligence and for the underwriters to obtain a comfort letter from the issuer’s auditors,” the law firm notes.